Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 Thought I would pass that on in case you had not received any information from them.
 Thanks and keep up the good work."

-From "G.S.": "A couple important items are missing from the review: 1.
+From “G.S.”: “A couple important items are missing from the review: 1.
 Is the eye port large enough to accept off-road goggles?
-2. Pictures of the visor in the 'full up' position.
-Otherwise, it's good to see more and more companies embracing the dual-sport / adventure touring market."
+2. Pictures of the face shield in the ‘full up’ position.
+Otherwise, it’s good to see more and more companies embracing the dual-sport / adventure touring market.”

 H.B.C.'s Reply: The eye-port is a bit smaller in height than the XD, but depending on make and style of the goggle, a pair might fit, with some gaps in areas.
 That is one thing the XD does have, a perfect fit with most moto-style goggles.

-Many of us use the face shield and peak combination, but as well, we take the face shield off and use a pair of goggles - some events/organizations do not allow the use of 'visors' and mandate goggles and, if you want to use one helmet for many purposes, then the cross-over helmet, with goggles as needed/desired, will do the trick.
+Many of us use the face shield and peak combination, but as well, we take the face shield off and use a pair of goggles – some events/organizations do not allow the use of ‘face shields’ and mandate goggles and, if you want to use one helmet for many purposes, then the cross-over helmet, with goggles as needed/desired, will do the trick.

 Zeus ZS-2100 B Visor Fully Open